-- Loaded vs Unloaded Miles: Providers are reimbursed for loaded miles, i.e., the number of miles during which a patient is in an ambulance.
-For example, if they transport someone one-hour outside the county to a higher-level trauma designation hospital they can bill for the mileage to get to the hospital, but the miles and time they spend to return to their jurisdiction are not billable. - Throughput Delays: If a hospital, facility, or other care site is unable to accept a patient when they arrive, the ambulance provider cannot bill for the time they spend waiting for the patient to be admitted.
-Nor can they bill if they are attempting to transfer the patient to a new facility and have to bring them back to the original facility. - Treat, No Transport: This refers to an emergency response where the patient is cared for by ground ambulance providers but is not transported to a hospital or other facility for treatment.
-As shown above, this is generally not covered by any insurance carrier.
+- Loaded vs. unloaded miles: Providers are reimbursed for loaded miles, i.e., the number of miles during which a patient is in an ambulance.
+For example, if they transport a patient one-hour outside the county to a higher-level trauma designation hospital they can bill for the mileage and time to get to the hospital, but the miles and time they spend to return to their jurisdiction are not billable. - Throughput delays: If a hospital, facility or other care site is unable to accept a patient when they arrive, the ambulance provider cannot bill for the time they spend waiting for the patient to be admitted.
+Nor can they bill if they attempt to transfer the patient to a new facility and have to bring them back to the original facility. - Treat, no transport: This refers to an emergency response where the patient is cared for by ground ambulance providers but is not transported to a hospital or other facility for treatment.
+As shown above, this is generally not covered by any insurance carrier. - Community Assistance Referral and Education Services (CARES) Program: Per RCW 35.21.930, any fire department can develop a CARES program to improve community outreach and public health through assistance and education services.
+While the statute authorizes development of these programs and allows fire departments to seek grants and private gifts to fund them, it does not dedicate any government funding source for this program.
+Participation in the program is voluntary.
+Some agencies provide treat, but no transport services without establishing a CARES program.

-- Community Assistance Referral and Education Services (CARES) Program: Per RCW 35.21.930 any fire department can develop a CARES program to improve community outreach and public health through assistance and education services.
-While the statute authorizes development of these programs and allows the fire department to seek grants and private gifts to fund them, it does not dedicate any government funding source for this program.
-Participation in the program is voluntary; some agencies provide treat, but no transport services without establishing a CARES program. - Interfacility Transport or Transport to Alternative Sites: broadly covers multiple types of transport that are not considered emergency transport to a hospital.
-This includes specialty care transport for people needing medical care provided by specially trained staff, transport to alternative destinations such as mental health or substance use treatment centers, and interfacility transports to nursing or hospice facilities.
-These may be covered at varying levels by insurance carriers and can result in large cost-sharing and balance bills for patients. - Cost of Supplies and Medications: While this is a relatively small portion of the total cost of the operating budget for EMS agencies, these services are not directly billable.
+- Interfacility transport or transport to alternative sites: This broadly covers multiple types of transport that are not considered emergency transport to a hospital.
+This includes specialty care transport for people needing medical care provided by specially trained staff, transport to alternative destinations such as mental health or substance-use treatment centers, and interfacility transports to nursing or hospice facilities.
+These may be covered at varying levels by insurance carriers and can result in large cost-sharing and balance bills for patients. - Cost of supplies and medications: While this is a relatively small portion of the total cost of the operating budget for EMS agencies, these services are not directly billable.